animeshtrivedi/storage-systems-wiki-reading-list/README.md

 ### NVM stroage and Energy consumption
   *

+### Timeseries databases
+  * Jalal Mostafa, Sara Wehbi, Suren Chilingaryan, Andreas Kopmann.
+2022.
+SciTS: A Benchmark for Time-Series Databases in Scientific Experiments and Industrial Internet of Things. https://arxiv.org/abs/2204.09795v2
+      * Paper describing a system for benchmarking the performance of timeseries databases.
+The paper generates data used to benchmark the performance of insertion and uses a few queries to test the performance of the querying engines.

 ### Good surveys
   * Krijn Doekemeijer, Animesh Trivedi - Key-Value Stores on Flash Storage Devices: A Survey, https://arxiv.org/abs/2205.07975, May 2022.